 Excerpts are available from the menu.
-Book descriptions follow.
+Book descriptions are below.

 Books are available (from Amazon) here.

 BOOK DESCRIPTION, INVERSE ATOMISM: describing the simple in terms of the complex (2017)

 This book can be understood in terms of latest theories in mathematics, where numbers are defined by their relationships with other numbers rather than being what they are in their own right, absolutely, regardless of anything else.
 The mathematicians claim that science, being about physical objects rather than pure mathematical logic, has nothing like it.
 But this book makes the case that science does have a different yet comparable approach.
 It describes simple events in terms of complex qualities, such as describing molecules as being in equilibria (and the equilibria, like numbers, do have a logic to what they “are,” even though the equilibria, unlike numbers, are physical).

 BOOK DESCRIPTION, THE ENERGYISTS (2014)